 tgDuring the 1970s and 1980s, New York City struggled under the weight of several glaring issues.
 It is hard to imagine, but the city was riddled with crime and other matters, causing people to flee for the safety of the suburbs.
 Crime rates spiked, particularly in the 1980s.
 For example, homicides peaked in 1990 with 2,245.
 Last year, there were 328, despite a growing population.

-With the crime reduction and focus on the quality of life issues, NYC has become an attractive place to live.
+With crime reduction and focus on the quality of life issues, NYC has become an attractive place to live.
 Many have swarmed to the city.
 This is reflected in real estate prices, which have climbed upward, resuming its ascent after the recession.

-We examine demographic trends over the last couple of decades and projected trends and its impact on the city’s real estate prices.
+We examine demographic trends over the last couple of decades and projected trends and their impact on the city’s real estate prices.

 In 1990, there were 7.3 million residents in the city, according to the Census Bureau.
-This increased to 8 million in the year 2000, and then 8.2 million the following decade.
+This increased to 8 million in the year 2000, and then 8.2 million in the following decade.
 Estimates have this jumping nearly 8.5 million by the middle of last year.

 There is a vast difference in incomes across New York City, of course.
 In Manhattan, the median income has climbed to about $70,0000 from $58,000 (adjusted for inflation).
 The higher income is also bullish for real estate prices.